 DAPcell Server, DAPcell Local Server, and DAPcell Basic Server include both client and server software and provide the same basic features and service interface as one another.
 In addition to the basic features, DAPcell Server and DAPcell Local Server offer more advanced features such as the built-in fast disk logging.
-DAPcell Local Server and DAPcell Basic Server support clients on the local workstation while DAPcell Server supports clients on the local area network (LAN).
+DAPcell Local Server and DAPcell Basic Server support clients on the local workstation while DAPcell Server supports clients on the local workstation as well as on any workstation over a local area network (LAN).